rscx-r1/LolzMarketAPI/README.md

 `bool parse_sticky_items` | `Optional` // If yes, API will return stickied accounts in results

+`Dictionary<string, string> optional_args` | `Optional` // An optional category parameters: You can find it using "Inspect code element" in your browser

 > This function displays a list of latest accounts if category is not introduced or displays a list of accounts in a specific category according to your parameters with category introduced.